sanehirakenji/sanehirakenji.github.io/essays/out-with-the-old-in-with-the-new.md

 # Code-Switching (Literally)

 ICS 314 started immediately on a new foot with the pregame module, which listed three new languages and a new developer environment.
 Of the three languages, the one I wanted to start right away was JavaScript.
-Prior youtube videos and conversations with friends made it clear to me that Java and JavaScript were two separate languages, but naturally, I thought to myself <em>“surely if Java is in the name, it won’t be all that different”</em>.
+Prior youtube videos and conversations with friends made it clear to me that Java and JavaScript were two separate languages, but naturally, I thought to myself *“surely if Java is in the name, it won’t be all that different”*.
 And with that, my journey into JavaScript had begun.

 <img class="ui medium left floated image" src="../images/ifelsestatements.JPG" width = "300">